KScott6/GRAIN_Pipeline/genome_annotation/README.md

 Fill the genus column for each genome you plan to annotate.

-This is critical because Step 4 uses genus to locate evidence files.
+This is critical because Step 4 uses genus to locate the proper protein/transcript evidence files to provide to the "funannotate predict" step.

 <br>